 The BeeHive

-If you’re a coffee lover, this is possibly one of the best places in Camiguin to have one.
-They have tons of different options (most of them local and organic) with delicious flavors and surprising nuances—like macadamia nuts, for example.
-You can also try different kinds of natural smoothies (order the guayabano/soursop if you want something local) and cakes that will be the perfect complement to your breakfast.
+If you’re a coffee lover, this is possibly one of the best places in Camiguin to enjoy a cup.
+They serve a wide range of coffees, most of them locally sourced and organic, with delicious flavors and unexpected flavor notes, such as macadamia.
+You can also try a variety of fresh-fruit smoothies (order the guyabano, or soursop, if you want something local) and cakes that pair perfectly with your coffee.

 It’s impossible to talk about The BeeHive without mentioning its seafront location and beautiful décor.
 Honestly, it’s a gorgeous place!
-Its patio and terrace are full of handcrafted wooden décor and even a long bench that really recalls Gaudí’s trencadís style.
+Its patio and terrace feature plenty of handcrafted wooden details and even a long bench that is strongly reminiscent of Gaudí’s trencadís style.
 It’s a perfect place to watch the sunset.

 one of the most beautiful restaurants in Camiguin

-As we said at the start of this section, there are more places to have breakfast in Camiguin that we ended up classifying under “Where to eat in Camiguin” because of their dish offerings.
-At Samuel by VjANDEP you can have breakfast with their tasty pastries.
-Kurma also has a super complete and recommendable breakfast menu.
-You can take a look at the menu at the link above.
+As we said at the start of this section, there are several more breakfast spots in Camiguin that we included in the “Where to eat in Camiguin” section because they serve a wider range of dishes throughout the day.
+At Samuel by VjANDEP, you can enjoy some of their tasty pastries for breakfast.
+Kurma also has an extensive breakfast menu that we highly recommend.
+You can check out its menu using the link above.

 Going for a drink in Camiguin

 Unlike other islands like Siargao, El Nido, or Bohol, which have a lively nightlife, Camiguin is much more relaxed.
-Even so, on weekends you can feel a bit of a buzz, especially around the Yumbing area, where you’ll find a few bars with live music.
-Here are the most important ones:
+Even so, on weekends there’s a bit more of a buzz, especially around the Yumbing area, where you’ll find a few bars with live music.
+Here are the main places to check out:

-• CheckPoint Food Camiguin: although it is mainly a restaurant, it’s a good place to go for a drink once the sun has set.
-It was right here that we had the pleasure of enjoying a few beers with two lovely readers of the site one of the last times we were in Camiguin.
-Cold beer, cocktails, snacks to nibble on, and live music make a perfect combo for a drink on the island.
+• CheckPoint Food Camiguin: although it’s primarily a restaurant, it’s a good place to go for a drink once the sun has set.
+This is where we enjoyed a few beers with two lovely readers of the site during one of our most recent visits to Camiguin.
+Cold beer, cocktails, bar snacks, and live music make it a great place for a night out on the island.

-• Alex Restaurant + Bar: the food doesn’t impress, but the beer is cold and it’s a modern spot.
+• Alex Restaurant + Bar: the food is nothing special, but the beer is cold and it has a modern atmosphere.

-• Isla 9100 Restobar: right next to the two above, on weekends there’s usually lots of local atmosphere, as they set up a stage for Camiguin bands to play.
+• Isla 9100 Restobar: located right next to the two places mentioned above, it usually draws a lively local crowd on weekends, when a stage is set up for local bands.
 They also serve food and grilled fish.

 • Chill’s Beach: a cool place to watch the sunset with a beer or cocktail in hand.
-It’s, as the name suggests, on the beach.
-They serve Italian food that’s quite decent, so it’s also fine for dinner.
+As the name suggests, it’s right on the beach.
+They serve some pretty good Italian food, so it’s also a solid option for dinner.

 Other tips for eating in Camiguin